 SCOFF & QUAFF

-You’ll be pleased you ate here – it definitely puts the gastro into pub, doing the basics well (all day brunch with smashed avocado, poached egg and my fave, bubble and squeak.
-Then house pies, burgers, mac & cheese, and beer battered fish and chips for lunch, moving onto larger plates of Hampshire bacon steak, 5 week dry-aged Scottish ribeye steak and Shorthorn cheeseburger) while also creating a twist on the classics so Sunday roast comes wrapped in bacon and the puds can come deconstructed.
+You’ll be pleased you ate here – it definitely puts the gastro into pub, doing the basics well (all day brunch with smashed avocado, poached egg and my fave, Simon’s sausages.
+Then house pies, mac & cheese, and beer battered fish and chips for lunch, moving onto larger plates of Hampshire bacon steak, 5 week dry-aged Scottish ribeye steak and Shorthorn cheeseburger) while also creating a twist on the classics so Sunday roast comes wrapped in bacon and the puds can come deconstructed.
 The food is made from fresh ingredients, locally sourced wherever possible.

 But first, the entree.
 I obviously went for a full Sunday roast of stuffed chicken with sage and onion, wrapped in streaky bacon, with Yorkshire pud and all the trimmings.
 It came with cauliflower cheese (or maybe it didn’t and they just saw me coming and gave me an extra whopping portion), their bestseller apparently.
 I can honestly say this is one of the best Sunday roasts I’ve eaten in Wilts, and I was tempted by plenty else on the menu (especially the flat iron steak with bearnaise), which is always a good sign.